Principles of Microeconomics

 Class Dates: This class runs from 2019-07-01 to 2019-08-11.

-ECON-002.-61Z: Online Course.
-Students must have access to a computer, the Web and an individual e-mail address.
+ECON-002.-66Z: Online Course.
+Students must have access to a computer, the Web and an individual email address.
+Exclusively using a tablet or phone may prevent you from successfully completing a course.
 Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382

 - 4 Units

 - Four hours lecture (48 hours total per quarter).

 - Credit - Degree Applicable